 In 2018, this percentage stood at 28%.
 Statistics show that around 33% of companies moved their workloads out of the public cloud in 2019.
 Among these companies, around 16% have moved to a hosted private cloud, while 14% moved to an on-premises private cloud.
 Only 3% have moved to non-cloud environments, facts about cloud computing show.

-10. About 30% of all IT budgets were dedicated to cloud computing in 2018.
+10. 32% of all IT budgets are expected to be dedicated to cloud computing in 2021.

-In 2018, about 30% of all IT spending by various companies was allocated to cloud computing.
+In 2021, 32% of all IT spending by various companies will be allocated to cloud computing.
 This goes to show how much priority the cloud computing industry is awarded nowadays.
 Needless to say, as the priority level of cloud computing grows, so does the spending of these companies.

 11. 87% of enterprises that use cloud have a hybrid cloud strategy.

 When asked about where they see the future of cloud, the vast majority of industry experts talked about hybrid cloud strategy.
-Cloud computing growth statistics indicate the growth of the hybrid’s popularity.
-About 87% of all enterprises that actually use cloud go for a hybrid cloud strategy, market statistics about business cloud adoption show.
+In fact, about 87% of all enterprises that actually use cloud go for a hybrid cloud strategy, market statistics about business cloud adoption show.